spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 ## pyproject.toml

-The `pyproject.toml` file is required to install a plugin and connect it to the Sparv Pipeline.
+The `pyproject.toml` file is required to install a plugin and connect it to Sparv.
 Here is a minimal example (taken from the [Sparv plugin template](https://github.com/spraakbanken/sparv-plugin-template)):

 ```toml